masprs0x/nico/README.md

 nico.useRouteMiddleware(async (ctx, next) => {
   await next();
   ctx.set('custom', 'custom');
-}, 'debug');
+}, InnerRouteMiddleware.DEBUG);

 nico.init();
 ```

-The second argument is middleware name, if it's `debug` that's mean custom middleware will execute after `debug` middleware.
+The second argument is the middleware name, above example shows custom middleware will execute after `debug` middleware.
 Custom middleware will be added to the middlewares after use middleware function, the name in the middlewares is the name of the function.

 The default second argument of `useAppMiddleware` is `global-cors` and `useRouteMiddleware` is `controller-cors`.